26-linux/Spotify-Data-Analysis-AWS/README.md

 This project analyzes **Spotify 2023 tracks, albums, and artists data** to generate meaningful insights from a large-scale dataset of **400,000+ tracks**.

-The project implements an end-to-end data pipeline using **AWS S3, AWS Glue (Spark), Snowflake, and Power BI**.
-Raw data is stored in S3, transformed using AWS Glue, analyzed using Snowflake SQL, and visualized through an interactive Power BI dashboard.

 ##  Tools & Technologies